feugy/melodie/README.md

 - smaller screen support (UI refactor)

 - list images from track tags when collecting candidate covers for an album

+- progressive webapp

+- Consider yarn2, once svelte-preprocess is fixed

+- search tooling to find deps version mismatch, and maintain package.json same version

+- Postcss (jest-css-modules-transform@4.1+ needs postcss8, which requires webpack@5, which storybook does not support yet)

+- compare ajv serialization with stringify

+- accessibility: ImageUploader file input, Loading input, and Nav search box have no label

+- download files and cache them in browser

 ### tools